tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

    ipskx = HKDF-Expand-Label(epskx, "derived psk", Hash(ImportedIdentity), Hash.length)
 ~~~

-The hash function used for this KDF is that which is associated with the external PSK.
+The hash function used for HKDF {{!RFC5869}} is that which is associated with the external PSK.
 It is not
 bound to ImportedIdentity.hash.
 If no hash function is specified, SHA-256 MUST be used.

-The resulting IPSK base key 'ipskx' is then used as a PSK in TLS 1.3 with identity ImportedIdentity.
+The resulting IPSK base key 'ipskx' is then used as the binder key in TLS 1.3 with identity ImportedIdentity.

 With knowledge of the supported hash functions, one may import PSKs before the start of
 a connection.